Sudan country profile

 President: Omar Hassan al-Bashir

-Omar Hassan al-Bashir has ruled with an iron fist for more than 25 years.
+Omar Hassan al-Bashir has ruled with an iron fist since coming to power in a coup in 1989.

-Mr Bashir faces two international arrest warrants - issued by the International Criminal Court in The Hague - on charges of genocide, war crimes and crimes against humanity.
+Mr Bashir faces two international arrest warrants issued by the International Criminal Court in The Hague on charges of genocide, war crimes and crimes against humanity, but the main threat to his continued rule comes from increasing domestic discontent over the rising cost of living.

 Sudanese broadcasting is highly restricted and state TV and radio reflect government policy.